URISA Announces 2018 GIS Hall of Fame Inductees

-The Urban and Regional Information Systems Association is pleased to announce the induction of three individuals into its GIS Hall of Fame.
+URISA is pleased to announce the induction of one individual and a federal agency into its GIS Hall of Fame.
 URISA's GIS Hall of Fame honors persons and organizations that have made significant and original contributions to the development and application of GIS concepts, tools, or resources, or to the GIS profession.

 URISA’s Hall of Fame laureates include: